 Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

-The door switch system in the Panasonic NN-SN966S is a critical safety mechanism that prevents the magnetron from operating when the door is open.
-This model features three door switches: two normally-open switches that must close when the door shuts, and one normally-closed switch that opens when the door closes.
-When any of these switches fail, the microwave will either refuse to start, start with the door open (extremely dangerous), or display error codes.
-Door switch failure is commonly caused by repeated door slamming, food debris accumulation around the door latch, or normal wear from frequent use.
-This repair is rated as MODERATE difficulty due to the high-voltage components and precision required for proper switch alignment.
+In the Panasonic NN-SN966S, the door switch system is a crucial safety feature that prevents the magnetron from operating when the door is open.
+This model is equipped with three door switches: two normally-open switches that must close when the door shuts, and one normally-closed switch that opens when the door closes.
+If any of these switches fail, the microwave will either refuse to start, start with the door open (which is extremely dangerous), or display error codes.
+Door switch failures often stem from repeated slamming, food debris accumulation around the door latch, or just normal wear from frequent use.
+I rate this repair as MODERATE difficulty due to the high-voltage components and the precision required for proper switch alignment.

 Symptoms

-• Microwave display lights up but unit will not start when START button is pressed, even with door firmly closed
+- Microwave display lights up but unit will not start when START button is pressed, even with the door firmly closed

-• Interior light remains on continuously, even when door appears to be properly closed
+- Interior light remains on continuously, even when the door appears to be properly closed

-• Microwave starts operating immediately when plugged in, before door is closed or any buttons are pressed
+- Microwave starts operating immediately when plugged in, before the door is closed or any buttons are pressed

-• Intermittent operation where microwave works sometimes but not others, despite door appearing closed
+- Intermittent operation where the microwave works sometimes but not others, despite the door appearing closed

 ⚠️ Safety Warning